MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 - Palo Alto
 - Others (Cisco, maybe?)

-I do not know if Aviatrix/Palo Alto/Others are [bypassable like the AWS Network Firewall is](https://chasersystems.com/discriminat/comparison/aws-network-firewall/), but it is something to watch out for.
+I do not know if Aviatrix/Palo Alto/Others are [bypassable like AWS Network Firewall is](https://chasersystems.com/discriminat/comparison/aws-network-firewall/), but it is something to watch out for.

 ### What happens if an EC2 instance in a private subnet gets a public IP?